Zero-Shot Out-of-Distribution Detection Based on the Pre-trained Model CLIP: Introduction

-\begin{itemize} \item Extend the CLIP model by training a textual description generator on top of CLIP's image encoder. \item Use the output of this generator as unseen candidate labels for a given test image. \item Define an open set confidence score based on the similarity of the image to the union of the $seen$ labels and $generated$ labels. \end{itemize} Our experimental results show that this simple method outperforms many state-of-the-art open set detection baselines trained using benchmark datasets. {In addition to the supervised baselines, ZO-CLIP also outperforms the baselines that use the same pretrained backbone model as ZO-CLIP.}
+\begin{itemize} \item Extend the CLIP model by training a textual description generator on top of CLIP's image encoder. \item Use the output of this generator as unseen candidate labels for a given test image. \item Define an OOD confidence score based on the similarity of the input test image to the union of the $seen$ labels and the $generated$ labels. \end{itemize} Our experimental results show that this simple method outperforms many state-of-the-art fully supervised OOD detection baselines trained using benchmark datasets. {In addition to the supervised baselines, ZOC also outperforms the baselines that use the same pre-trained backbone model as ZOC.}